Embers of Care.

 Sanda and Arun

-This painting tells the stories of Sandah and Arun, two migrant healthcare workers who embody themes of adaptation, support, and resilience.
+This painting shares the journeys of Sandah and Arun, two migrant healthcare workers whose lives reflect adaptation, support, and resilience.

 -